JordanOlivet/H264ToH265BatchConverter/README.md

 To Do/Ideas :

-* Improved UI with a lot of feedback, progress per file, per folder ...
-* Some sort of detection of the current encodig of the input file in order to not convert it if it is already in h265 encoding.
 * More customization of the process of conversion (choice of preset, more logs, convert audio etc ...)
 * And many more !